shadiy/lt-is-live-twitch/README.md

 options:
   -h, --help    show this help message and exit
-  -f F          Path to a file of channel names seperated by a newline
+  -f F          Path to a txt file of channel names seperated by a newline
 ```